rapidfuzz/Levenshtein/_sources/installation.rst.txt

 using pip
 ---------

-RapidFuzz can be installed with `pip`:
+Levenshtein can be installed with `pip`:

 .. code-block:: sh